Course Offerings

 • 510 – 540 Classical Pedagogy Seminars

-• Introduction to Classical Education
+• Saving Western Civilization: An Introduction to Classical Education

 • Introduction to the Great Books

-• The Virtue and Method of Learning
+• The Virtues and Methods of Learning